Benchmark computations for the polarization tensor of small conducting objects: Numerical Benchmark Computations of PST Coefficients using Adaptive BEM

 \subsubsection{Convergence Study for Varying Contrasts $k$}

-We have undertaken adaptive mesh approximations for different contrasts $k= 0.1, 0.2, 1.5, 10, 15,100,150$ and summarise the $\beta $ for which the best results were obtained using $\theta=0.6$ in Table~\ref{tab:lshape:k}.
+We have undertaken adaptive mesh approximations for different contrasts $k= 0.1, 0.2, 1.5, 10, 15,100,150$ and summarise the $\beta $ for which the best results {convergence rates} were obtained using $\theta=0.6$ in Table~\ref{tab:lshape:k}.

-If adaptive mesh approximations for different contrasts $k= 0.1, 0.2, 1.5, 10, 15,100,150$ are compared with uniform mesh refinements, we find that the adaptive algorithm offers a superior performance over uniform refinement for $ k= 0.1, 0.2, 1.5, 10, 15$ with the best performance for $k=0.1,0.2$.
+If adaptive mesh approximations for different contrasts $k= 0.1, 0.2, 1.5, 10$, $15,100,150$ are compared with uniform mesh refinements, we find that the adaptive algorithm offers a superior performance {in terms of convergence rate and accuracy for ${\mathcal E} $ compared to} uniform refinement for $ k= 0.1, 0.2, 1.5, 10, 15$ with the best performance for $k=0.1,0.2$.
 For $k=100, 150$, the adaptive approach does not show an improvement over uniform refinement.
-We illustrate the best performing cases in Figure~\ref{fig:lshape:relErrorPST:k02} and show how error estimators $\eta= \sum_{i=1}^3 \eta_i$ and $\eta = \max \eta_i$ converge for this case and different values of $\beta$ in Figure~\ref{fig:lshape:eta:k02}.
+We illustrate one of the best performing cases {in terms of improvement in convergence rate and accuracy} corresponding to $k=0.2$ in Figure~\ref{fig:lshape:relErrorPST:k02} and show how error estimators $\eta= \sum_{i=1}^3 \eta_i$ and $\eta = \max \eta_i$ converge for this case and different values of $\beta$ in Figure~\ref{fig:lshape:eta:k02}.
 In these experiments, a maximum of $25\,000$ surface triangles was generated by the adaptive algorithm while the uniform refinement led to $65\,536$ surface triangles.